Character is Destiny: Can Role-Playing Language Agents Make Persona-Driven Decisions?: Related Work

 \section{Related Work}

 \paragraph{Character Role-Playing} Early research on character-related studies focuses on character understanding. \citet{brahman2021let} attempts to predict a specific character through the text of the novel. \citet{yu2022few} provides dialogues from movie scripts for the model to examine and then asks it to identify the character who speaks each passage.
 With the enhancement of model abilities, some work attempts to make the model simulate complex role-playing. \citet{li2023chatharuhi} analyzes 32 anime characters using 54k dialogues and personality traits.
 They use sentence embeddings for dialogue selection and evaluation. \citet{zhou2023characterglm} uses identity, interests, and relationships, collecting AI behaviors for imitation and using character data for fine-tuning.
 They evaluate model consistency and linguistic style. \citet{wang2023rolellm} creates a dataset for script characters and evaluates role-playing quality based on speaking style imitation and role-specific knowledge.
 These studies make a chatbot for a certain character, but they focus more on imitating the character from the perspective of dialogue, which is a shallow imitation.
-We aim to role-play from the perspective of behavior and decision-making.
-This form tests the model's understanding of the role more.
+Our study aims to evaluate RPLAs from the perspective of behavior and decision-making, which further challenges the model's understanding of the roles.

 \paragraph{Personal LLM assistants} With the rapid development of artificial intelligence technology, there are now many personal intelligent agents embedded in mobile devices, providing personalized services through analyzing user data and equipment~\cite{kaplan2019siri,hoy2018alexa}.
 These agents can model the user's profile and preferences through the user's historical data~\cite{gurrin2014lifelogging,dodge2007outlines}, such as extracting personality from the user's record text~\cite{majumder2017deep,vstajner2020survey}, reading emotions from the user's image data~\cite{jaiswal2020facial,zad2021emotion}, modeling preferences from historical interaction information~\cite{tang2019akupm,li2018automated}, and pushing notifications from smart phones~\cite{li2018automated}.
 These memories can enhance the model's decision-making and reasoning, bringing a better personal experience for users.
 However, obtaining real user memory data is difficult and violates privacy.
 We model characters from historical data in high-quality novel texts, allowing the model to restore the real choices in the storyline based on the previous text, providing the first benchmark for the wide testing of personal intelligent agents.